manymoments/manymoments.github.io/_posts/2019-06-07-modeling-the-adversary.md

 1. _Full information_ : here we assume the adversary sees the internal state of _all_ nodes and the content of _all_ message sent.
 3. _Private channels_ : in this model we assume the adversary cannot see the internal state of honest nodes and cannot see the internal content of messages between honest nodes.
 The adversary does know when a message is being sent and depending on the communication model can decide to delay it by any value that is allowed by the communication model.

 Finally we fix the adaptivity of the adversary.
-Again there are two basic modes: static and dynamic, but the dynamic model actually has many variants!
+Again there are two basic modes: static and adaptive.
+The adaptive model was several variants but here will cover only the simples one.

 1. _Static_ : the adversary has to decide which _f_ nodes to corrupt in advance before the execution of the protocol.